spencerahill/aospy/README.rst

 aospy is a Python-based tool for automating computations involving gridded climate data and the management of the results of those computations.
+Use it to accelerate your science by automating your climate data workflow.

-Please visit our documentation for futher information: http://aospy.readthedocs.io
+Please visit our documentation for more detailed information: what it does, how to install, how to use, how it works, etc.: http://aospy.readthedocs.io

 Quickstart